 “When one asks why no rules have been written, one is told that the community is not yet ready to support them; education must precede rules.
 But the education actually in progress makes no mention of obligations to land over and above those dictated by self-interest."
 Aldo Leopold

-Initiatied by the Land Trust of Bucks County, an Outdoor Classroom Project is under way at the Bucks County Intermediate Unit School #22 at the Samuel Everitt School in Levittown.
-All classrooms at the Samuel Everitt school are Alternative Classrooms serving populations for emotional support, autistic support and multiple disabilities.
+Initiated by The Land Trust of Bucks County.
+The Outdoor Classroom Project at the Bucks County Intermediate Unit School #22 at the Samuel Everitt School in Levittown, PA, will serve students in KG though age 21.